Solutions Benchmarking Sessions

 Joyce Sattovia is a Process Specialist and the leader of the Human Resources Systems Quality and Compliance team within Information Technology at The Boeing Company.
 Her team is tasked with managing continuous improvement for both people practices and software engineering activities.
 With a Bachelor’s degree in Computer Science, Joyce has 30 years of experience that include software engineering, project management, software quality assurance, organizational development, process improvement, and quantitative performance measurement.
 Joyce is an experienced trainer both inside and outside of Boeing.
 Her effectiveness in training lies in her usage of experiential learning techniques to demonstrate the concepts and involve the participants.
 She is accomplished at making ideas come alive for her audience.

 Elizabeth Glaser is a Process Specialist with The Boeing Company, focusing on improving organizational and individual effectiveness through process improvement.
 With over 10 years of experience, she has served McDonnell Douglas and Boeing in various capacities, including software and systems engineer, and program manager.
 Elizabeth is an experienced trainer who incorporates experiential learning techniques to demonstrate and reinforce concepts for participants both inside and outside of Boeing.
 Elizabeth has MS degrees in Computer Science from the University of Missouri-Rolla, and Organization Development from The American University in Washington, DC.
-She is currently completing work Ph.D. in Industrial and Organizational Psychology.
+She is currently completing work on a Ph.D. in Industrial and Organizational Psychology.

 Back to top